-Over a month ago I was celebrating a belated Christmas get-together with Carol, a friend of 31 years.
-Our time in each other’s company is always rich; my desire for our merrymaking was that my food would do the honors, blessing our long-term bond.
+Joy found in my gift of hospitality and fine food exploded when I was celebrating a belated Christmas get-together with Carol, a friend of 31 years.
+Our time in each other’s company is always rich; my desire for our merrymaking was that my food would give honor, blessing our long-term bond.
 This delicious dish answered this ambition beyond my expectations.
 I share it here for your use with those close to you.

 Friendship and food are both treasured gifts.
-When we mix the two together, life explodes.
+When we mix the two together, life pours forth.
 I always endeavor to meet my guests’ particular needs, thus making each dinner engagement unique and exceptional.